Institutional Eligibility Requirements

 |4.2||For universities, letters from Deans of Graduate Studies from at least three NSERC-eligible universities attesting that the degrees conferred are accepted at their institution as specified in the Requirement 4 above.|

 An institution that is federated with, or affiliated to, or a constituent portion of another institution that is already eligible to authorize grant applications will not normally be accorded its own independent authority.

 An institution must have met all eligibility requirements before it can submit applications to NSERC programs.

 To be eligible to apply for, or hold, NSERC grants, researchers must meet the Eligibility Criteria - For Faculty.

 CIHR specific requirements

-To be eligible to administer CIHR grant and award funds, the organization must meet the Institutional Eligibility Requirements stated in section 1-D2 of the CIHR Grants and Awards Guide.
+To be eligible to administer CIHR grant and award funds, the organization must meet the Institutional Eligibility Requirements stated in Part 4, Section 4.1 of the Canadian Institutes of Health Research (CIHR) Application Administration Guide.